nth-chile/gagesalzano2/README.markdown

 ## Yep!

-If you're having trouble, just ask!
+If you're having trouble, just ask.
 I'll update this guide so it's all here and not scattered throughout your Gmail archive.